March 2023 – February 2024

 The 8 Shields maps out universal indigenous ways of being that emerged out of living in daily immersive relationship with nature over countless generations.
 It is a model of regenerative culture and as such is a living system with emergent properties.
 In order to embody this regenerative culture, and listen for what our bioregions are telling us, we must rekindle our living relationship with the natural world.
 Ecological Homecoming offers the 8 Shields path of doing this through exploring and embodying the core routines of deep nature connection.

+Moving through 16 calls, two for each of the directions within the seasonal wheel of the year, we will explore the deep nature connection practices associated with that direction.
 Deep nature connection practices are different pathways within ourselves that when activated create experiences of not only physically connecting but also emotionally connecting to the world around us, simultaneously also creating a deeper connection to self.

 In Ecological Homecoming you will learn and grow your core routines of deep nature connection through teachings from experienced practitioners, home activities and collective discovery through the sharing of stories and experiences.
 Mentoring from the teachers and your peers will support you to deepen your experiences and learnings.
 Some guiding questions are: